Библиотека сайта rus-linux.net

 5 |

-/* calculates the integer square root, aborts on error */ int simple_math_isqrt (int x); /* calculates the integer power, aborts on error */ int simple_math_ipow (int x, int y); |
+/* calculates the integer square root, aborts on error */int simple_math_isqrt (int x); /* calculates the integer power, aborts on error */int simple_math_ipow (int x, int y); |

 Add the line

-#include "simple_math.h"
+#include "simple_math.h" to

 the top of